Ueberspannung/PD-PPS-Controller/README.md

 Unfortunatly this is well  below the capabilities of a PD 3.0 compliant power supply.
 All these modules use only so called fixed profiles.
 But there is the PPS Mode (porgrammable power supply).
 This uses the augmented profile.
-The Augmented Profiles is spacified from 3.3 V to 21 V and up to 5 A. The voltage can be selected in 20 mV steps and the maximum current can be selected in 50 mA steps.
+The Augmented Profiles is specified from 3.3 V to 21 V and up to 5 A. The voltage can be selected in 20 mV steps and the maximum current can be selected in 50 mA steps.

 And here is my idea: Have you ever used one of those chunky lab power supplies eating up most space on your desk?